 Brianne Burcke, Director of Financial Planning and Budget

-Senate Budget Advisory Committee
+of Faculty Senate Budget Advisory Committee

 Kerry Ryan, J.D., Associate Professor, School of Law